AnonyHackz/AnonyHackzGL/README.md

 # What is AnonyHackz?
-<p>AnonyHackz is a tool that can remotely capture the exact GPS coordinates of a target device using a PHP server, and can also grab basic information about the system and ISP.
-This tool can be very helpful in information gathering. you can get following information of the target device</p>
+<p>AnonyHackz is a utility that enables remote retrieval of a target device’s GPS coordinates via a PHP-based server.
+It also collects basic system and ISP-related information, making it a useful asset for reconnaissance and information gathering.</p>
 <ul>
   <li>Longitude</li>
   <li>Latitude</li>